atluriml/WaWe/README.md

     * list of user's favorite restaurants
 * Visited Screen
     * list of restaurant's the user has visited
+* Settings Screen
+    * user can update their profile
+* Groups Screen
+    * user can view already existing groups or create a new group
+* Group Detail Screen
+    * user can see and like posts and/or create a post in the group

 ### 3. Navigation